mui/material-ui/docs/src/pages/components/toggle-button/toggle-button.md

 In this example, text justification toggle buttons present options for left, center, right, and fully justified text (disabled), with only one item available for selection at a time.

+Note that exclusive selection does not enforce that at least one button must be active.
+For that effect see [enforce value set](#enforce-value-set).

 {{"demo": "pages/components/toggle-button/ToggleButtons.js"}}

 ## Multiple selection